All work and no play makes Hans a dull boy.

 Himmel is another German word that has given me trouble.
 This one has several meanings.
 It can refer to the sky, heaven or sometimes even the atmosphere.
 Whereas in English we differentiate between these meanings, in German you have to rely much more on the context.

 For example, check out how differently the word himmel is used in this cartoon, this comedy sketch and this Christmas story!
-To watch with all the learning features and explore the full video library, subscribe to a free FluentU trial.
+To watch with all the learning features and explore the full video library, sign up for a free FluentU trial.

 6. German Nouns Follow More Rules Than English Ones